 The IRS may be reviewing items on your tax return.
 See Held or Stopped Refunds for more information.

 If you have a financial hardship and need the refund immediately, see Expediting a Refund for available options.

-If you believe you are entitled to all or part of the refund because your spouse is solely responsible for the debt, you may be able to claim that you are an Injured Spouse.
+If you believe you are entitled to all or part of the refund because your spouse is solely responsible for the debt, you may be an Injured Spouse.

 Were you told that you already filed your tax return and received a refund?

 You may be a victim of Identity Theft — a common scam is for someone else to use your personal information to file a tax return and steal your refund.